pedro-git-projects/dwm/README.md

 ![desktop2](screenshots/desktop1.png)

-## To do/coming soon
+## To do

-I'm working on a shell script that will install all dependencies on arch-based systems automatically.
+Shell script  install all dependencies on arch-based systems automatically.